 WHAT IS THE DAILY SCHEDULE LIKE?

 Classes will be held each day from 9:00am-5:00pm or 9:00am-5:30pm.
 We will also attend performances on two evenings.
 Visit the Schedule & Classes webpage to view the previous year’s schedule.
 A draft of the 2019 schedule will be coming soon!

 DO YOU PROVIDE FINANCIAL AID, SCHOLARSHIPS, OR WORK STUDY OPPORTUNITIES?

-ADF is offering a new Winter Intensive scholarship for 10 dancers aged 25-30.
+ADF is offering a new Winter Intensive scholarship for 10 dancers.
 Find details here.
 We encourage students to search for other funding opportunities.
 For example, many colleges and universities offer funding for special activities during the winter break.

 DO YOU PROVIDE HOUSING?